 Betsy sure has some good stories from over the years, including some true favorites.
 “About eight years ago, we put on our rodeo, and we had Keith Isley as the rodeo clown.
 He is typically a very big prankster with fans in the stands.
 However, the committee decided to play a prank on him during an actual rodeo performance.
 With his spontaneity, in the middle of the performance, we could tell we got him good.
 He knew we pranked him, but he never let the crowd in on it.”
 We know far too well, there were probably many more pranks pulled over the years!

-Last year, the RNCFR committee traveled to the First Frontier Circuit and had an amazing experience!
+In 2019, the RAM NCFR committee traveled to the First Frontier Circuit and had an amazing experience!
 Betsy and her committee were so hospitable.
 We learned a lot and had a great time.
 Part of what is so wonderful about being in the rodeo world is the relationships you get to build along the way.
-The rodeo world and other committees have welcomed our committee and really made us feel like family.